-We are excited to announce that OpenBiome is partnering with Finch Therapeutics, a mission-driven biotech, to ensure continued safe access to FMT.
+OpenBiome and Finch Therapeutics: working together to ensure continued safe access to FMT.

-OpenBiome will license its stool banking technology to Finch’s team of microbiologists, data scientists, and drug delivery experts, and Finch will become the contract manufacturer of the material that OpenBiome provides.
-OpenBiome will also help Finch secure FDA approval so that patients continue to have access to FMT in perpetuity — a lengthy, expensive process that OpenBiome cannot undertake alone.
+OpenBiome has partnered with Finch Therapeutics, a mission-driven biotech startup to help get FMT approved by the FDA for C. diff patients.
+We have licensed our stool banking technology to Finch’s team of microbiologists, data scientists, and drug delivery experts, and Finch serves as the contract manufacturer of the material that OpenBiome provides.
+OpenBiome is also helping Finch secure FDA approval so that patients continue to have access to FMT in perpetuity — a lengthy, expensive process that OpenBiome cannot undertake alone.

 This collaboration will allow us to execute our mission at a level we could not have imagined before.